coursera/courier/index.md

 contain any number of fields, which may be any pegasus type, including primitives, enums, unions, maps and arrays.

-For example, a basic record type containing a few fields:
+For example, a basic record type containing a few fields

 {% include file_format_specific.html name="record_example" %}

-This will be generated as:
+will be generated as:

 ```scala
 /** A simple record */